SpaceShipOne: Vehicle description

 The overall mass of the fully fueled craft is 3600 kg, of which 2700 kg is taken by the fully loaded rocket motor.
 Empty mass of the spacecraft is 1200 kg, including the 300 kg empty motor casing.

 Originally the nozzle protruded from the back, but this turned out to be aerodynamically disadvantageous.
 In June 2004, between flights 14P and 15P, a fairing was added, smoothly extending the fuselage shape to meet the flared end of the nozzle.
 On flight 15P the new fairing overheated, due to being black on the inside and facing a hot, black nozzle.
 The fairing softened, and the lower part crumpled inwards during boost.
 Following that flight the interior of the fairing was painted white, and some small stiffening ribs were added.

 The craft has a single unsteerable and unthrottleable hybrid rocket motor, a cold gas reaction control system, and aerodynamic control surfaces.
 All can be controlled manually.
 See the separate section below concerning the rocket engine.

 The reaction control system is the only way to control spacecraft attitude outside the atmosphere.
-It consists of three sets of thrusters: there are thrusters at each wingtip to control roll, at the top and bottom of the nose to control pitch, and at the sides of the fuselage to control yaw.
-All thrusters have redundant backups, so there are twelve thrusters in all.
+It consists of three sets of thrusters: thrusters at each wingtip control roll, at the top and bottom of the nose control pitch, and at the sides of the fuselage control yaw.
+All thrusters have redundant backups, so comprising twelve thrusters in all.

 The aerodynamic control surfaces of SpaceShipOne are designed to operate in two distinct flight regimes, subsonic and supersonic.
 The supersonic flight regime is of primary interest during the boost phase of a flight, and the subsonic mode when gliding.
-There are separate upper and lower rudders, and elevons.
+The craft has separate upper and lower rudders, and elevons.
 These are controlled using aviation-style stick and pedals.
 In supersonic mode the trim tabs are controlled electrically, whereas the subsonic mode uses mechanical cable-and-rod linkage.